 The principal business of the Company is the acquisition, exploration and evaluation of mineral properties and developing these properties further or disposing of them when evaluation is complete.
-Its principal project is the 75 km long Hawkins Gold Property located in the province of Ontario, Canada.
-Optioned from Pavey Ark in January 2020, the project is anchored by an at-surface Inferred Mineral Resource (The McKinnon Zone), compliant with National Instrument 43-101 of 6.2 million tonnes grading 1.65 g/t Au for 328,800 oz of gold, estimated by P&E Mining in 2020.
-The Company intends to focus its efforts on the Hawkins Gold Property in the near term to determine its mineral potential.
+Its flagship project is the 80 km long Hawkins Gold Property located in the province of Ontario, Canada.
+Optioned from Pavey Ark in January 2020, the project is anchored by an at-surface Inferred Mineral Resource (The McKinnon Zone), compliant with National Instrument 43-101, of 6.2 million tonnes grading 1.65 g/t Au for 328,800 oz of gold.
+Although the Company will continue to focus on the Hawkins Gold project, it has also undertaken first exploratory efforts on it Band-Ore project west of Thunder Bay Ontario.